AngusJohnson/Clipper2/Docs/readme.md

 ### Coordinate Range:

 In *Clipper2* there are now two *Clipper* classes - **Clipper64** and **ClipperD**. *Clipper64*, as it's name implies, supports 64bit integer coordinates, whereas *ClipperD* supports type double floating point coordinates.
 Nevertheless, to ensure numerical robustnesss, *Clipper2* still performs all clipping operations on signed 64bit integer coordinates internally.
-Hence the floating point coordinates accepted by *ClipperD* objects will be converted into integers using the floating point precision specified in *ClipperD*'s constructor.
-It's important to note that path coordinates can't use quite the full 64bit integer range.
-The library assumes it's safe to perform addition and subtraction on all coordinates.
-Because of this  **coordinates must be limited to 63 bit signed integers (ie +/- 4.6 x 10<sup>18</sup>)**.
-Nevertheless this is surely more that adequate to achieve any sensible degree of geometric precision.
+Because of this, the floating point coordinates accepted by *ClipperD* objects will be converted into integers using the floating point precision specified in *ClipperD*'s constructor.
+It's also important to note that path coordinates can't use quite the full 64bit integer range because library will perform addition and subtraction operations on coordinate values.
+Consequently, **coordinate values must be limited to 63 bit signed integers (ie +/- 4.6 x 10<sup>18</sup>)**, but surely this is more that adequate to achieve any sensible degree of geometric precision.

 ### Clipped Solutions:

-Clipped solutions are not guaranteed to be in their simplest forms.
-For example, solutions may on occasions have "touching" edges, possibly within the same polygon.<br><br>
+A lot of effort has gone into returning clipping solutions in their simplest forms without significantly compromising performance.
+Ultimately however compromises have to be made since performance is given priority, and solutions may not be a simple as expected.
+If this is problematic, then performing a *union* operation on the solution is very likely to further tidy the solution.<br><br>

 ### Clipping open paths: